AshishBamba05/CreditX/README.md

 - Since the dataset initially featured heavy class imbalance (Non-default > default), I added 373 randomly generated rows (~25%) where `default == 1`.

-- Using `Panndas` library to concatenate the initialband altered dataframes, here is the dataframe description of the new dataframe:
+- Using `Pandas` library to concatenate the initialband altered dataframes, here is the dataframe description of the new dataframe:
   - `print(df_balanced["DEFAULT"].describe())`
     - ```
       count    1373.000000